top of page

 Last year my son Parker even got to try his first elderberries from Grandma's (whom he calls Gram Cracker) backyard.
 From my mom to my son, elderberry runs in our veins.

-Hiding behind an elderberry bush
+People hiding behind an elderberry bush

 Parker and Gram Cracker creeping from behind the bushes.